mattes/fugu/README.md

 # Why fugu?

 We are working on [developermail.io](https://developermail.io) atm.
-The project uses a microservice architecture and consists of >15 docker images.
+The project uses a microservice architecture and consists of lots of docker images.
 During development a docker container is built, run and destroyed quite often.
 With fugu we can speed up this workflow, because all ``docker run`` arguments are stored in the ``fugu.yml`` file.
 We also used to put ``docker run`` statements in ``README.md``, but the format wasn't consistent.
-Now ``fugu.yml`` is our second point of contact (after the Dockerfile itself), when looking at a new docker image.
+Now ``fugu.yml`` is our second point of contact (after the ``Dockerfile`` itself), when looking at a new docker image somebody else created.
 We didn't want to use fig, because the set of containers we run during development changes often and we didn't want to keep one ``fig.yml`` for every possible docker container combination.